kalleeh/gurum-platform/README.md

-# Gureume Platform Template
+# Gurum Platform Template

-This reference architecture provides a set of YAML templates for deploying a container cluster and supporting functionality to the Gureume Management API with [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
+This reference architecture provides a set of YAML templates for deploying a container cluster and supporting functionality to the Gurum Management API with [AWS CloudFormation](https://aws.amazon.com/cloudformation/).

 ## Overview